SockguardSockguard

 Sockguard's container image is built on Wolfi (Chainguard):

-• Built-in SBOM and SLSA provenance
+• Built-in SBOM output and build provenance when release visibility supports attestations

 • Cosign-signed for verification — see the image verification guide for the canonical cosign verify invocation